usuaero/AirfoilDatabase/docs/source/input_structure.md

 >>>
 >>>"trailing_flap_fraction" : float
 >>>>Trailing flap fraction of the chord length.
+>>
+>>This function should have defined defaults for each parameter in case they are not given.
 >
 >**"CD" : func**
 >>Function handle returning the coefficient of drag based on the given parameters.
 Same as "CL".